Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - Must-have requirements:

-- Evaluation axes (features / price / implementation effort / support):
+- Evaluation axes (features / price / implementation / support):

 - Competitors being compared: